 Report Features Insights on Key Trends from 2012 and What They Mean for the Year Ahead

-RESTON, VA – comScore, Inc. (NASDAQ: SCOR), a global leader in digital measurement and analytics, released the 2013 U.S. Digital Future in Focus report.
-This annual report examines how the prevailing trends in social media, search, online video, digital advertising, mobile and e-commerce are defining the current digital marketplace and what these trends mean for the year ahead.
+TORONTO, CA – comScore, Inc. (NASDAQ: SCOR), a leader in measuring the digital world, today released the 2013 Canada Digital Future in Focus report.
+This annual report examines how the prevailing trends in web usage, online video, digital advertising, mobile, social media and e-commerce are defining the current Canadian marketplace and what these trends mean for the year ahead.

-To download a complimentary copy of the 2013 U.S. Digital Future in Focus report, please visit: http://www.comscore.com/FutureinFocus2013
+To download a complimentary copy of the 2013 Canada Digital Future in Focus report, please visit: http://www.comscore.com/FutureinFocus2013

-Key insights from the 2013 U.S. Digital Future in Focus include:
+Key takeaways from the 2013 Canada Digital Future in Focus include:

-Webinar – 2013 U.S. Digital Future in Focus: Trends Every Marketer Needs to Know
+Webinar – Canada Digital Future in Focus 2013: Trends Every Marketer Needs to Know

-Join Eli Goodman, comScore Media Evangelist, on Thursday, March 7th at 2 PM ET, as he shares key insights from the 2013 U.S. Digital Future in Focus report and discusses what these trends mean for today’s marketers.
-For more information and to register, please visit: http://www.comscore.com/usdfif2013.
+Join Darrick Li, Manager, MMX Canada on Tuesday March 19th at 2 PM ET, as he shares key insights from the 2013 Canada Digital Future in Focus and discusses what these trends mean for the year ahead.
+For more information and to register, please visit: http://www.comscore.com/cdfif13.

 comScore, Inc. (NASDAQ: SCOR) is a global leader in digital measurement and analytics, delivering insights on web, mobile and TV consumer behavior that enable clients to maximize the value of their digital investments.
 For more information, please visit www.comscore.com/companyinfo.